Upgrades

 - Print the result of the pg_upgrade

-- Upgrade the PostgreSQL on the Replica (using rsync --hard-links)
+- Upgrade the PostgreSQL on the replica (using rsync --hard-links)

 - Wait for the rsync to complete

-- Upgrade the PostgreSQL tablespaces on the Replica (using rsync --hard-links)
+- Upgrade the PostgreSQL tablespaces on the replica (using rsync --hard-links)

 - Notes: if tablespaces exist